PlauborgB-ELS/sample-java-api-client/pure-api/docs/OrganizationApi.md

     OrganizationApi apiInstance = new OrganizationApi(defaultClient);
     Integer size = 10; // Integer | Number of returned organizations per request.
     Integer offset = 0; // Integer | The offset for the returned list.
-0 or null value is from the start String order = "order_example"; // String | The order of the list, must be a value from getOrganizationOrderings try {
+0 or null value is from the start String order = "order_example"; // String | The order of the list, must be a value from organization_getOrderings try {
       OrganizationListResult result = apiInstance.list(size, offset, order);
       System.out.println(result);